About the Office of Experiential Learning

 Kate Trimble (she/her) 🥸 is MIT’s Senior Associate Dean for Experiential Learning (and also serves as Chief of Staff in the Office of the Vice Chancellor).
 She is fortunate to work with the amazing EL programs that make an MIT education magical.
 Kate lives in Providence and knows all of the best restaurants and beaches in the state of Rhode Island.

 Kate Weishaar (she/her) 🧶 is the Senior Program Coordinator in OEL.
 She collaborates with awesome staff and students from EL programs and beyond to help students navigate and make the most of their ELOs.
-She is also a serial crafter who dabbles in everything from oil painting to needle felting to sewing her own clothes.
+She is a serial crafter who dabbles in everything from oil painting to needle felting to sewing her own clothes.
 She is also an MIT alum (’18) and holds an M.Ed. in Higher Ed Admin from Northeastern University.

 EL Student Ambassadors